The Ring Nebula (M57)

 Globular Cluster in Scorpius (M4)

-Hubble view of M4
+Hubble Space Telescope view of M4

-Messier 4 (Credits NASA)
+Messier 4 (Credits NASA/ESA)

 Located 7,000 light years away from Earth, M4 is a collection of stars popularly known as the globular cluster.
 Its closeness to Antares makes it one of the brightest stars in the sky.
 The M4 was discovered by Jean-Philippe Loys de Cheseaux in the year 1746.
 The cluster contains 100,000 stars and what is speculated to be 40,000 white dwarf stars.
 That is one of the reasons why it is receding from us at a rate of 65km/sec.
 The stars within this cluster are also some of the oldest stars ever found, and astronomers have used them to try to figure out the age of the universe.
 Some stars are up to 13 billion years old, which is about the lifespan of our universe!